-The recently-launched Husqvarna Svartpilen 250 and Vitpilen 250 motorcycles have reached KTM dealerships for display with test rides scheduled to be available shortly.
+The recently-launched Husqvarna Svartpilen 250 and Vitpilen 250 motorcycles have received a price hike.

 The Vitpilen 250’s sporty intentions are evident from its design and stance.
 While its sibling sports equipment that suggests it may be at home both on tarmac and off-road, the Vitpilen is clearly focused on sticking to tarmac.
 It features low-set clip-on handlebars as compared to the relatively higher and wide single-piece unit on the Svartpilen.
 The Vitpilen draws grip from MRF road tyres as well; 110/70 R17 revz-FC1 at the front and 150/60 R17 revz-C1.